Tips for Dips: Make Yours Stand Out

 - Guacamole: Stir in Lavender for a sweet and peppery bite, add Ghost Pepper Salt for a spicy kick, or use Fajita Seasoning to make each bite taste like a meal.
 (Cheater tip: Add any of these seasonings to a plain store-bought guac.)

-- Salsa: Skip the tomatoes and make a salsa base out of mango, pear & pineapple, or even cucumber.
+- Salsa: Skip the tomatoes and make a salsa base out of mango or pear & pineapple.
 (Cheater tip: Buy the already cut up fruit from the grocery produce section to make your prep go faster.)

 - Hummus: Use your favorite curry powder and coconut milk for an Asian flare, add spinach and herbs for a European twist, or make it spicy (with our new Calabrian Hot Pepper Paste made with Calabrian chiles from Italy (our Calabrian Hot Pepper Hummus is pictured above).
 (Cheater tip: Stir the Calabrian chiles into a plain store-bought hummus.)